Subpecies Compendium

 Table of contents

-Subspecies aren't playable species in and of themselves; instead, they act as templates you can apply to existing species.
-They can be applied to any of the existing species, as long as your character's final Stats aren't reduced below 0.
+Subspecies aren't playable Species in and of themselves; instead, they act as templates you can apply to existing species.
+They can be applied to any of the existing Species, as long as they meet the requirements and your character's final Stats aren't reduced below 0.

-See the example subspecies on the next page for a quick guide on how to use these templates.
+See the example Subspecies on the next page for a quick primer, and a sample of some of the most common Subspecies.

 Subspecies-